-In January 2021 we held our latest Benefit and Budgeting Calculator steering group where we were joined by a range of local authorities, housing associations, local Citizens Advice and other frontline organisations for our first completely online steering group.
+In January 2021 we held our latest Better Off Calculator steering group where we were joined by a range of local authorities, housing associations, local Citizens Advice and other frontline organisations for our first completely online steering group.
 Policy in Practice holds regular steering groups with our customers to connect our clients with each other, and to listen and ask for feedback about our product development roadmap.
-Having welcomed over 50 new Benefit and Budgeting Calculator clients in the last year alone we were delighted to have a bumper turnout for this meeting.
+Having welcomed over 50 new Better Off Calculator clients in the last year alone we were delighted to have a bumper turnout for this meeting.

 How 2020 changed the landscape for our clients

-Two Benefit and Budgeting Calculator clients gave us invaluable insights into their experiences in the past year.
+Two Better Off Calculator clients gave us invaluable insights into their experiences in the past year.
 Rhiannon Dafydd from Grŵp Cynefin shared her team’s experiences dealing with the new and challenging external pressures that 2020 threw their way.
 Plus David Lawrence from Citizens Advice Kincardine and Mearns addressed how he and his team have dealt with the many changes seen this year.

 We asked our clients what their biggest challenges in 2020 were and more than half of our attendees found that the greatest external challenge was an increase demand for their services.